-Using money from selling his 4-H steers, Dr. Bill Hildebolt paid for his first two undergraduate years at The Ohio State University.
+Using money from selling his 4-H steers, Bill Hildebolt, PhD, paid for his first two undergraduate years at The Ohio State University.

-“It would take a whole herd of cattle in order to pay for college now,” said Hildebolt, an alum and friend of the Ohio State College of Food, Agricultural, and Environmental Sciences.
+“It would take a whole herd of cattle in order to pay for college now,” said Hildebolt, an alum and friend of Ohio State and the College of Food, Agricultural, and Environmental Sciences.

 A teaching assistant position paid $125 per month, but also covered his senior-year tuition and all of graduate school, he recalls.
 His wife, Sandi, was working as well.